ABOUT PUPPY MIND

 Thank you for reading Puppy Mind.
 The story introduces the young reader to the concept of the past and future, and the minds interest in wandering there, then using our breath to get it to heel to the present moment.
 For young readers, the concept of past and future can be a new one.
 Below are a list of questions that can help a child understand what was the past, and what could be the future.

-Prompts during the reading of the story: On pages 3 and 4 of the story there are 6 images of doors.
+On page 2 what are the three things the puppy is focusing on?
+A tree, a fire hydrant, and dirt/sand.
+On pages 3 and 4 of the story there are 6 images of doors.
 What do you see in those doors?
 How might the boy be feeling in each of those images?
 Happy, nervous, excited?
 What doors show past thoughts and what doors show future thoughts?
 What is a past thought for you?
 What about a future thought?
 Adults give examples of your own past and future thoughts.
 The boy's puppy mind dug up a memory from his past, what was it?
 Can you think of a memory from your past?
-The boy's Puppy Mind brought him pictures of his worries about the future.
+The boy's puppy mind brought him pictures of his worries about the future.
 What images do you see in those three pictures?
 Do you have any worries about the future?
 What good things do you hope will happen in the future?
 Adults give examples in order to create a safe place for everyone to share.
+On the second to last page, ask if the dog is still focused on the fire hydrant, trees, and dirt/sand.
+What is he focused on now?

 You gave me great examples of what the future is and what the past is— What is happening in the present, right now?
 Are we talking about this story?
 What else do you notice that is happening in this moment?
 What do you see?
 What do you hear?
 Are you cold or warm, tired or awake, hungry or just right?
 Sad or happy?
 Just notice it.